Posted on October 16, 2017 by Jenn Zatopek

 But then I entered into her world, which was filled with shadows, fear, and darkness, distant lights on the horizon.
 This dear person was lost within herself, and she was not able to find a way out (not yet at the very least).
 I knew part of her history, old wounds buried deep inside, and I made the choice to step down into the darkness with her, armed with the only tools I know which include good counseling skills, God, a sense of humor, and severe hope.

 I worked the loamy soil of her life with an influence that there is, in fact, another reality that lives in parallel to her own.
-I mirrored her experience, and she gained some insights during my visit, like perhaps the fear of meeting others is her own judgement against herself.
-In my experience, people are hard on themselves in so many ways, but she struggled to rise above her victim story, a narrative so easy to slip into, like an old pair of shoes.
+I mirrored her experience, and she gained some insights during my visit, like perhaps the fear of meeting others is her own judgement turned against herself.
+In my experience, people are hard on themselves in so many ways, but she struggled to rise above her victim story, a narrative so easy to slip into, like a comfortable pair of shoes.

-There’s a curious image that comes to mind when I think about her and other folks in the black dog of depression: imagine an enormous dark cloud hanging over one part of a massive sprawling garden filled with heavenly sunshine, clear skies, and warmth.
+There’s a curious image that comes to mind when I think about her and other folks in the deep fog of depression: imagine an enormous gray cloud hanging over one part of a massive sprawling garden filled with heavenly sunshine, clear skies, and warmth.
 The darkness is there, but you can choose to step into or away from it, and it is becoming clear to me that the darkness is there to contrast against those times of light.
 Perhaps the light is around us all the time and we have to choose to focus on it, to pray and practice gratitude to uncover those glimmers of shimmering beauty.

 But the woman I longed to help was in the darkness pit.
 In bondage to victimhood, she claimed she could not change, in spite of all evidence suggesting she very well could.
 She clung to her belief furiously, like a terrified animal gripping a tree limb, and my time spent with her amounted to examining evidences of times in the past she has elicited positive change in her life.